SSpedsbjerg/Master-Thesis/README.md

 I will have to figure out how to ensure that it actually can become a graph and not a tree.
 Bit like circular definations.

 Going to differentiate between the target broker and the broker which the sensors get their data, as I want that modifiability, but also I need to be sure that I have the features from rabbitMQ to post priority notifications.

+# Iteration 1
+The development of the first iteration was a success as most of the important features has been developed, what is missing is futher development on the model and making the trigger feature.
+To get an overview of the current build, plz compile './PUML Files/Iteration1ClassDiagram.puml'.

+# Iteration 2
+## Analysis
+A quick analysis and disucssion with supervisor, I will be working on 3 features for this iteration:
+ - Graphical User Interface to speed up development and testing, the idea is that I will have to create several models throughout this project and to speed up the process of creating the JSON file which determines the behaviour of REPS.
+It will also allow me in future to add the feature of an user viewing the nodes and their state in run time, this is for a future iteration.
+ - Better models to have a more complete project
+ - Trigger feature, as this is a must have feature.

+For the GUI I would like it to be able to run in a Linux environment because I believe REPS would likely be used in such an environment, but this is not a hard requirement.
+It would have to be able to read some of the struct files which I already have written.
+Therefore I will have to use a C# GUI library, I've found the following 4:
+ - WinUI : Moderen UI with GPU & DirectX support but can only be run in Windows environments, uses XML and a bit complex to implement.
+(I have no experience using WinUI)
+ - WindowsForms : More oldschool and simpler but also slower and not native support for Linux, to run it on Linux, a user would have use Wine.
+WindowsForms is easy to implement.
+(I have some experience using WindowsForms)
+ - MAUI : alot like WinUI, slower but has Linux support (I have no experience using MAUI)
+ - Blazor : Browser based and simpler to implement but not as optimised, but it can be run on linux.
+(I have moderate experience using Blazor)

+For the GUI I will be developing it in Blazor.
+A updated class diagram can be found './PUML Files/Iteration2ClassDiagramAnalysis.puml'